 Become a member to continue to read chapter 2, which focuses on:

 - The best ways to purchase airline tickets, get refunds, and deal with lost tickets.

-- Understanding the airfare maze—outlining the various classes of tickets and highlighting some of the discounts available to travelers as well as the rules that accompany these fares.
+- Understanding the airfare maze—outlining the various classes of tickets, discounts available, and rules that accompany fares.

 - Dealing with problems enroute—delayed and canceled flights, lost tickets, overbooking and bumping.